-The research is carried out in nine research groups (RGs) that address core problems in measuring, monitoring, and explaining fundamental trends in poverty and inequality.
+The research is carried out in ten research groups (RGs) that address core problems in measuring, monitoring, and explaining fundamental trends in poverty and inequality.
 These research groups are each led by a distinguished scholar of poverty and inequality (David Betson, Henry Brady, Shelley Correll, Kathy Edin, David Grusky, Michael Hout, Robert Mare, Bruce Owen, Sean Reardon, Cecilia Ridgeway, C. Matthew Snipp, Gary Solon, Kim Weeden).
 The RG leaders are joined by postdoctoral fellows appointed by the Center, emerging scholars who are winners of the Center’s grant competitions, and Stanford University graduate and undergraduate research fellows.

-In each of the nine research areas, there are major unresolved issues of measurement or data, issues that our research groups in these areas are taking on.
+In each of the ten research areas, there are major unresolved issues of measurement or data, issues that our research groups in these areas are taking on.
 For more information, click on the research group of interest:

 - Poverty Measurement and Trends

 - Trends in Educational Access and Achievement

 - Recession and Recovery Effects

 - Racial and Ethnic Income Inequalities